-- Spring Assembly Conference Late March or early Apri - Pre General Service Conference Workshop Mid April - Summer Assembly June - o Bids for the NIA Big Book Conference (that will be held the following year) will be heard and voted on. - Fall Assembly September - o Bids for the NIA Spring Assembly Conference, (that will be held approximately 11⁄2 years later) will be heard and voted on. - o Odd year is Area election Assembly. - December (Winter Assembly) - o Approval of proposed Area Calendar and Area Budget - Every third year, bids for the State Conference (that will be held approximately one and onehalf years later) will be heard and voted on.
+- Spring Assembly Conference Late March or early April - Pre General Service Conference Workshop Mid April - Summer Assembly June - Bids for the N.I.A.
+Big Book Conference (that will be held the following year) will be heard and voted on. - Fall Assembly September - Bids for the N.I.A.
+Spring Assembly Conference, (that will be held approximately 1/2 years later) will be heard and voted on.